vcmirko/terraform_ontap_simulator/README.md

 ### Terraform

 We start with a terraform plan (`/terraform` folder).
-It basically takes a bunch of variables and deploy an ontap vsim ova file to vcenter.
+It basically takes a bunch of variables and deploys an ontap vsim ova file to vcenter.
 So obviously we need some vcenter information, path to the ova file, vm_name, some network names.

 Terraform needs to be installed (duh...)
 The terraform folder needs r/w access (`chmod -R 644 /terraform`).
 The terraform folder needs to be initiated (`terraform init`), to install the providers.
-The terraform providers (vsphere) needs to have execution rights (`chmod +x`), after the init, the provider folder will be created.
+The terraform provider folder (vsphere) needs to have execution rights (`chmod +x`), after the init, the provider folder will be created.

 In the folder terraform/ova/netapp we assume you place the vsim ova file, which is not included in this repository

 ### Ansible

-The solution contains out of several steps.
+The solution has several steps.
 We try to make this as clean as possible, so we use roles.
 Each role has a main-task where we pass the task we want to run, this makes the playbook very readable.
-Each role has a facts-task where we assemble the variable, that can come from several places and that we merge and flatten.
+Each role has a facts-task where we assemble the variables, that can come from several places and that we merge and flatten.
 Each role has 1 or more action-tasks (create, destroy, ...) depending on the role, which will execute that actual task.

 A playbook will generally have a bunch of steps